Synchronized, instant notification on iPhones, iPads, Android devices and laptops.

 Resistive water detection and capacitive moisture level sensor.

-This tag has a resistive sensor at its tip to detect water presence, and capacitive sensors across the exposed portion of the circuit board to measure dielectric constant of the surrounding air/soil/liquid.
+This tag has a resistive sensor at its tip to detect water presence, and capacitive sensors across the exposed portion of the circuit board to measure dielectric constant of the surrounding soil or liquid (for water level).

 The moisture level is derived from measured capacitance after a two point calibration by user to define, what kind of condition is "0%" and what is "100%".